MarcoFernstaedt/RouteOptimizationCodeJam/README.md

 ### Deployment

-This project will be deployed on AWS upon completion. still in progress
+We had some troule deploying on AWS so for now follow the instructions

 ### Set up Instructrions